ibmdbanalytics/ibmdbpy/blogs/use_case.md

 installation of GDAL and reads the data directly into memory which makes the process of data load very slow, the data loading is pretty fast in `ibmdbpy`.

+FIXME: what about the comment I made last time: dont think we need the time here, because we dont compare to geopandas.
+Alternatively you can do one analysis in geopandas first, then we can compare the times.

+FIXME: add the loop into the example

 ```python
 import numpy as np
 %time nyc_crime_geo  = IdaGeoDataFrame(idadb,'NYC_CRIME_DATA',indexer = 'OBJECTID')